-The primary tool utilized for this purpose is a continuously evolving library of in-house C/C++ and MATLAB libraries, which has been developed and validated throughout a list of peer-reviewed publications.
+The primary tools utilized for this purpose is a continuously evolving library of in-house C/C++ and MATLAB libraries, which have been developed and validated throughout a list of peer-reviewed publications over the last 10 years.
 In the past, we contributed to large-scale CERN software projects, such as Geant4 and GATE Monte Carlo simulation packages.
 Furthermore, we are currently designing and validating new libraries for more specific open-source software packages such as the open-source STIR (Software for Tomographic Image Reconstruction) platform and R Statistical Package.

 My research activities, during my PhD appointment, in the area of Monte Carlo simulations for Emission Tomography Imaging have decisively helped me envision my current research strategy.